KaiYan289/RLpapersnote/README.md

 58. Whenever you see a exp() function, ask yourself: can you substitute it with a log?

-59. When using remote Python debugger with pycharm, you can close "attach to subprocess" option if you witness strange bugs.
+59. When using remote Python debugger with pycharm professional, you can close "attach to subprocess" option if you witness strange bugs.
 (At settings -> build, execution, deployment -> Python debugger)

 60. When developing a new architecture for deep learning, you cannot simply considering throwing a dart randomly and hoping it can work.
 You should deviate from original design gradually, that is, stand on the shoulders of the giants.

 61. You should never use gradient clipping along with weight decay.
 The gradient clipping take effect **Before** weight decay, thus greatly amplifying the weight decay factor and cause the training to be weird.

 62. You should not copy models by iterating through parameters(), as parameters() does not contain parameters from the batchnorm layers.
 Use copy.deepcopy() or load_state_dict() instead.

+63. If you are confronting strange problems in installing a package with "pip install -e .", take a look at the setup.py, especially if you cannot find any version.
+Sometimes, authors will use "git+git@xxxx" to fetch dependency posts. you should change it to git+https://xxxx ... as you are not collaborator / author of the repo.

+64. If you cannot run "git submodule update --init --recursive", you should check .gitmodule file to see if there is problem, especially that mentioned in 63.
+After that, "run git submodule sync" and the problem should be fixed.

 # Useful Linux Debugging Commands